Azerbaijan

 - Awards And Recognition

-- Azerbaijani artists and scientists have received international recognition, including UNESCO listings for cultural heritage and prestigious scientific awards.
+- Azerbaijani artists and cultural figures have received numerous international awards, including recognition by UNESCO for cultural heritage and achievements in music and literature.

 - Modern Influences